patoperpetua/scripts-common/README.md

 This project contains common Linux bash scripts.

-> The **main repository** is hosted in [gitlab.com/singletonsd/scripts/common](https://gitlab.com/singletonsd/scripts/common.git) but it is automaticaly mirrored to [github.com/singletonsd](https://github.com/singletonsd/scripts-common.git), [github.com/patoperpetua](https://github.com/patoperpetua/scripts-common.git) and to [gitlab.com/patoperpetua](https://gitlab.com/patoperpetua/scripts-common.git).
+> The **main repository** is hosted in [gitlab.com/singletonsd/scripts/common](https://gitlab.com/singletonsd/scripts/common.git) but it is automatically mirrored to [github.com/singletonsd](https://github.com/singletonsd/scripts-common.git), [github.com/patoperpetua](https://github.com/patoperpetua/scripts-common.git) and to [gitlab.com/patoperpetua](https://gitlab.com/patoperpetua/scripts-common.git).
 If you are in the Github page it may occur that is not updated to the last version.

 ## AVAILABLE SCRIPTS